ShreyanshShakya/Weather-Prediction/README.md

 [Kaggle Dataset] -> [Kaggle Training Pipeline] -> [HF Model Hub] -> [FastAPI Server] -> [Gradio UI]

-1. Data Source (Kaggle): The process starts with the 90GB "Indian 5000 Cities Weather Data" dataset, which is accessed directly within the Kaggle environment to ensure maximum speed and avoid resource limits.
+1. Data Source ([Kaggle](https://www.kaggle.com/datasets/mukeshdevrath007/indian-5000-cities-weather-data): The process starts with the 90GB "Indian 5000 Cities Weather Data" dataset, which is accessed directly within the Kaggle environment to ensure maximum speed and avoid resource limits.

 2. The Model Factory (Kaggle Notebook): A robust Python script runs in a Kaggle Notebook to act as an automated training pipeline.
 For each of the 6,000+ cities, it: